duncpro/Jackal/README.md

 }
 ```
 It's worth noting that example above is blocking code.
 Parallelizing queries can also improve application performance, so consider wrapping this in a
-`CompletableFuture.supplyAsync` if you wish to run multiple queries simultaniously.
+`CompletableFuture.supplyAsync` if you wish to run multiple queries simultaneously.

 ### JDBC-like Parameterization
 Jackal supports statement parameterization using JDBC-like syntax.